War: History

-The earliest evidence of prehistoric warfare is a Mesolithic cemetery in Jebel Sahaba, which has been determined to be approximately 14,000 years old.
-About forty-five percent of the skeletons there displayed signs of violent death.
-Since the rise of the state some 5,000 years ago, military activity has occurred over much of the globe.
-The advent of gunpowder and the acceleration of technological advances led to modern warfare.
-Estimates for total deaths due to war vary wildly.
-For the period 3000 BCE until now stated estimates range from 145 million to 2 billion In one estimate, primitive warfare prior to 3000 BCE has been thought to have claimed 400 million victims based on the assumption that it accounted for the 15.1% of all deaths.
-For comparison, an estimated 1,680,000,000 people died from infectious diseases in the 20th century.
+Anthropologists disagree about whether warfare was common throughout human prehistory, or whether it was a more recent development, following the invention of agriculture or organised states.
+It is difficult to determine whether warfare occurred during the Paleolithic due to the sparseness of known remains.
+Some sources claim that most Middle and Upper Paleolithic societies were possibly fundamentally egalitarian and may have rarely or never engaged in organized violence between groups (i.e. war).
+Evidence of violent conflict appears to increase during the Mesolithic period, from around 10,000 years ago onwards.

+American cultural anthropologist and ethnologist Raymond Case Kelly claimed that before 400,000 years ago humans clashed like groups of chimpanzees; however, later they preferred "positive and peaceful social relations between neighboring groups, such as joint hunting, trading, and courtship".
+In his book Warless Societies and the Origin of War he explores the origins of modern wars and states that high surplus product encourages conflict, so "raiding often begins in the richest environments".

 In War Before Civilization, Lawrence H. Keeley, a professor at the University of Illinois, says approximately 90–95% of known societies throughout history engaged in at least occasional warfare, and many fought constantly.
 Keeley describes several styles of primitive combat such as small raids, large raids, and massacres.
 All of these forms of warfare were used by primitive societies, a finding supported by other researchers.
 Keeley explains that early war raids were not well organized, as the participants did not have any formal training.
 Scarcity of resources meant defensive works were not a cost-effective way to protect the society against enemy raids.

-William Rubinstein wrote "Pre-literate societies, even those organised in a relatively advanced way, were renowned for their studied cruelty.'"
+William Rubinstein wrote "Pre-literate societies, even those organized in a relatively advanced way, were renowned for their studied cruelty.'"